MicrosoftDocs/visualstudio-docs/subscriptions/subscription-expiration.md

 ### Visual Studio IDE

 Most subscriptions provide perpetual licenses for the Visual Studio IDE.
 Download the Visual Studio [Licensing White Paper](https://aka.ms/vslicensing) to determine if your subscription is eligible for perpetual use rights.
-If your subscription is eligible, you'll continue to've access to your **current version** of the IDE but won't receive updates to future versions.
-To continue using the IDE after expiration, you'll need to go to the [product key page](https://my.visualstudio.com/productkeys) and download the product key **before your subscription expires**.
-After claiming the key, you'll need to [enter it](/visualstudio/ide/how-to-unlock-visual-studio#enter-a-product-key) to activate your IDE installation.
+If your subscription is eligible, you'll continue to have access to your **current version** of the IDE but won't receive updates to future versions.
+To continue using the IDE after expiration, go to the [product key page](https://my.visualstudio.com/productkeys) and download the product key **before your subscription expires**.
+After claiming the key, [enter it](/visualstudio/ide/how-to-unlock-visual-studio#enter-a-product-key) to activate your IDE installation.

 ### Azure DevOps